Danappelxx/SwiftMongoDB/README.md

 }
 ```

-Pretty standard stuff - it looks pretty similar in Swift.
+It looks pretty similar in Swift:

 ```swift
 let data = [